Required service data for Office

 The information in this article applies to Version 1904 or later of the following Office client software installed on a computer running Windows:

-- Office 365 Personal, Office 365 Home, or other versions of Office that are part of an Office 365 subscription.
+- Microsoft 365 Personal, Microsoft 365 Family, or other versions of Office that are part of a Microsoft 365 subscription.

-- Project and Visio that come with some subscription plans, such as the Project Online Professional plan or Visio Online Plan 2.
+- Project and Visio desktop apps that come with some subscription plans, such as Project Plan 5 or Visio Plan 2.

 The information also applies to Version 16.28 or later of the following Office for Mac applications: Excel, Outlook, OneNote, PowerPoint, and Word.